jkpasaoa/9-4-capstone-team-6-jacqueline/README.md

 5. Start the front-end development server: npm start This will start the front-end server at http://localhost:3000.
 6. Access the app in your web browser: Open your preferred web browser and visit http://localhost:3000 to see the City Whisperer App in action.
-7. Now you will need to install the backend.
+7. Now you will need to install the backend.  <a href="https://github.com/MarkRobertson67/9-4-capstone-team-6-backend" target="_blank" rel="noopener noreferrer" target="_blank">Team 6 - City Whisperer - Backend Repo</a>

 That's it!
 You should now have the City Whisperer App installed and running on your local machine.
 Enjoy exploring the world of AI self guided walking generated tours